ThatOctoGuy/ThatOctoGuy/README.md

 - 👋 Hi, I’m @OctolingCat
 - 👀 I’m interested in coding and animation
 - 🌱 I’m currently learning both
-- 💞️ I’m looking to collaborate on Virtual Mayhem game im making
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me Santiag67rdi@gmail.com
 - Glad to meet you!
 <!---